 Dalit Lan is a doctoral student under the joint guidance of Associate Prof. Ayelet Baram-Tsabari from the Faculty of Education in Science and Technology and Dr. Sagi Daliyot from the Faculty of Civil and Environmental Engineering at the Technion, and a member of the TCSS (Taking Citizen Science to School) research center.

-Dalit’s Ph.D. research addresses citizen science as a promoter of spatial citizenship at school.
-She uses the construct of “spatial citizenship,” which includes spatial thinking and active citizenship, to examine the integration of citizen science in the field of mapping and geo-information in school.
+Dalit’s Ph.D. research addresses citizen science as a promoter of geographic literacy at school.
+The project “Landmarks for Accessible (Built) Environment” promotes geographic literacy, spatial thinking and active citizenship in the context of integrating citizen science in schools.
+She examines the integration of citizen science in the field of mapping and geo-information in school.

 Dalit teaches geography at middle school and high school levels, and is a teacher educator at the Department of Geography at Oranim College.
 She has co-authored geography curricula for grades 5-9 for the Israel Ministry of Education.